global-asp/lida-source/en/0009_accident.md

 She treats him.

 ##
-Carlos's leg hurts.
+Carlos's leg hurts a lot, and he is worried.

 ##
 Two doctors operate on his leg.

 ##
 His parents visit him.
+They ask him how the accident happened.

 ##
-They take him home.
+They drive him home.
 Carlos is using crutches.

 ##
 * License: CC BY-NC-SA